blukatdevelopment/UnchainedWorldsOld/core_edition/crucible/book_of_crucible.md

 13. Eat no flesh of man
 14. Tell no lie

-## The Lessons of Uaos
+## The Lessons of Raos
-Often referred to as "The Lessons", the Lessons of Uaos is an oral tradition containing hundreds of fables containing morals.
-They were never delivered together as one complete work from Uaos, but instead with individual fables given to individual wise shamen over hundreds of years.
-Uaos himself gave differing or contradictory versions of the same fables, and even the same fables giving contradicting moral lessons.
+Often referred to as "The Lessons", the Lessons of Raos is an oral tradition containing hundreds of fables containing morals.
+They were never delivered together as one complete work from Raos, but instead with individual fables given to individual wise shamen over hundreds of years.
+Raos himself gave differing or contradictory versions of the same fables, and even the same fables giving contradicting moral lessons.
 The chief aim of The Lessons was to provide an alternative moral framework to that of Bimros's claim of absolute moral truth.
-Shamen pass on Uaos's wisdom to use the fables as a starting point, and to examine the issues presented in order for each individual to reach their own honest conclusions.
+Shamen pass on Raos's wisdom to use the fables as a starting point, and to examine the issues presented in order for each individual to reach their own honest conclusions.

 ## Libraries of